 Halley Dopp — Halley is a senior undergraduate student studying Communication Sciences and Disorders and Spanish.
 She plans to study Speech-Language Pathology in graduate school.
 She has an interest in working with Spanish-speaking populations in the U.S. who live with neurogenic communication disorders.
 This semester she will continue working on translating and adapting a Chilean aphasia screening tool into Standard American English.
 In addition, she is conducting a literature review that analyzes the neurological substrate of bilingualism and how this skill may be impacted by Alzheimer’s disease and other neurodegenerative diseases.
 Halley feels passionate about working with diverse groups of people and has enjoyed learning alongside her peers and Dr. Mueller.

-Erin Bruehlman — Erin is a third year undergraduate student majoring in Communication Sciences and Disorders and pursuing a certificate in Education and Educational Services.
+Erin Bruehlman — Erin is a senior undergraduate student majoring in Communication Sciences and Disorders and pursuing a certificate in Education and Educational Services.
 She is looking forward to attending graduate school to become a speech-language pathologist and hopes to work with adult populations in a medical setting after graduation.
-She is thrilled to be part of the CCANDL team and can’t wait to learn and contribute to Dr. Mueller’s research!
+She is currently working on her senior honors thesis with CCANDL that focuses on the potential relationship between sleep, Alzheimer’s Disease biomarkers, and speech-language performance.
+She has a passion for the environment as well and is actively working to achieve a Green Lab Certification for CCANDL by enacting sustainability measures across the lab.
+Erin is thrilled to be part of the CCANDL team!

 Audra Koscik — Audra is currently working on an undergraduate degree.
 Her past work with Dr. Mueller includes working in data for the Wisconsin Registry for Alzheimer’s Prevention.
 Previously, she worked in information and technology where she led events such as creating logic-gate circuits with Boolean algebra, built websites for on-campus departments, and even initiated a Virtual Reality project.
 Now, she works part-time building websites (such as this website), and working in technology and research for Dr. Mueller.